RocketDerp/April14_2025/June19_2025/Bible_High_Road_ICE_etc.md

 How can we respect ourselves as human beings if there are people starving for $2 a day food when we are living a $170 a day USA lifestyle?

 We have to try, and fail, just like trial and failure has been for all technology development.
-We have to try and learn from mistakes and progresss.
+We have to try and learn from mistakes and progress.
 Iteratively.

-We must also convince people just because we help educate (Wiki open style) how to grow food, shelter, technology out - to not have 15 cchildren per family and self-regulate / help with the hate and other human conflict problems.
+We must also convince people just because we help educate (Wiki open style) how to grow food, shelter, technology out - to not have 15 children per family and self-regulate / help with the hate and other human conflict problems.

 "There are no passengers on Spaceship Earth.
 We are all crew." - Marshall McLuhan, 1965, in reference to Operating Manual for Spaceship Earth (1963) by Buckminster Fuller